64Mega/GameJamStarterKit/README.md

  - Basic Keyboard Input handler
  - Enough comments to get acquainted with the project

-Depends on TypeScript and Webpack.
+## Setup
+Clone the git repository and run either `yarn install` or `npm install` in the project base directory to download dependencies.

+## Running the test environment
-To use the project, clone the repo and run `npm install` within the project directory.
+To run your game in the browser, run `npm start` in the root project directory.
-When that's done, do `npm run watch`.

-I recommend browser-sync for a less tedious development experience.
-Run it as a server in the _dist_ directory.
+## Building the final game
+Run `gulp build` in the root directory to output a zip containing an index.html, bundle.js and the assets you included in your game.

+## Notes
+This boilerplate currently relies on Gulp 4, and the dependency is pulled from Github.
+This may break in the future, so beware.